A far from exhaustive list, but a few pointers in the right direction…

 If you need a mortgage get this arranged, the broker will give you a certificate – ask Cooper Adams for a free independent mortgage quote, if you are accepted you will get a ‘Mortgage agreement in principal certificate’.

-If you have cash prepare a letter form you bank/accountant or solicitor to show the estate agent when you offer.
+If you have cash, prepare a letter from your bank/accountant or solicitor to show the estate agent when you offer.
 The agent has to check this and it has to remain confidential.

 If you’re also selling a home, find a buyer for it before you begin to look for your new home.
 You’ll avoid the disappointment of missing out because someone else has the funds immediately available.